lawsonfulton/SimpleRPC/README.md

 SimpleRPC
 =========

-Simple remote procedure call system using C++ and sockets.
+Simple remote procedure call system using C++ with std::thread and unix sockets.